va7sdf/artbergmann/news/2000-2004/_posts/2000-03-16-songs-are-presented-in-all-their-naked-brilliance.markdown

 ---
-title: songs are presented in all their naked brilliance
+title: "songs are presented in all their naked brilliance"
 article_author: james muretich
 article_publication: calgary herald
 article_date: march 16, 2000